jonathanpoelen/gh-md-toc/README.md

 luarocks --local install Lua-cURL CURL_DIR=/tmp/
 ```

-As a last resort, you can remove the dependency on Lua-cURL and add `-c` to the `gh-md-toc` launch.
+If `lua-cURL` is not installed, the `curl` command will be used.
 If you do not have the `curl` program, you will also need to configure a command with `--cmd-api`.

 Now you can restart the installation commands from the previous chapter.